API Key-Based Authentication

 Start by confirming that you can access the APIs by calling the ping API to validate that things are working correctly.

 The ping API primarily exists so that you can debug your programmatic connection to Shipium servers during testing and integration.
-It always returns back a JSON object with a status=1 and info="pong".
+It always returns back a JavaScript Object Notation (JSON) object with a status=1 and info="pong".

 To test: